Deep Reinforcement Learning

 • The solution is to replace \frac{1}{t+1} with a fixed parameter called the learning rate (or step size) \alpha:

-• The computed value is called a moving average (or sliding average), as if one used only a small window of the past history.
+• The computed value is called an exponentially moving average (or sliding average), as if one used only a small window of the past history.

 Online evaluation